pebriarto/html-portfolio/README.md

 # html-portfolio
-This is a new website that is still in development.
+This is a noob website that is still in development.